sulakshiG/weather-application/README.md

 3. Firstly, the Backend code `weather-api` has to be executed either using an appropriate IDE or Command Line Interface if Maven build tool is already installed in the computer.

     - If you want access weather API using your own API key, you need to register with [openweathermap.org](https://openweathermap.org/) to get your own API key.
-    - Then you need to copy your own unique API key and update [`application.properties`](https://github.com/sulakshiG/weather-application/blob/main/weather-api/src/main/resources/application.properties) file as follows.
+    - Then you need to copy your own unique API key and update [`application.properties`](https://github.com/sulakshiG/weather-application/blob/main/weather-api/src/main/resources/application.properties) file in `weather-api` folder as follows.

       ```
       weather.appId='YOUR_API_KEY'